Okta vs Microsoft Entra ID: Identity Provider Comparison (2026)

 - Conditional Access policy sophistication is a priority

-- You're implementing zero trust and want the Microsoft zero trust stack to work as a unit
+- You're implementing zero trust and want the Microsoft zero trust stack to work as a unit.
+Our [zero trust security implementation guide](/blog/what-is-zero-trust-security-complete-guide) covers how identity fits into that broader architecture

 Choose Okta if: